pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

         5. Obtain the starting script by running `cat /proc/1/cmdline`.

-        6. Get the command line parameters from the starting script.
+        6. Get the command-line parameters from the starting script.
 Refer to [TiDB Lightning Troubleshooting](https://docs.pingcap.com/tidb/stable/troubleshoot-tidb-lightning) and troubleshoot using `tidb-lightning-ctl`.

         7. After the troubleshooting, modify `failFast` in `values.yaml` to `true` and create a new `Job` to resume data restore.